‘Everyone’s Invited’ – The Aftermath. An editorial comment.

 ” You can’t be our friend today.
 Your hair isn’t blonde enough”, from the mouth of a 4/5 year old girl to another girl.

 Just a handful of true anecdotes that have occurred over the last few years in a number of different local primary and prep schools.
-Most went unreported and the few that were, unfortunately not dealt with appropriately by the institution concerned.
+Most went unreported and the few that were, unfortunately, were not dealt with appropriately by the institution concerned.
 In one case, the victim who stood up for himself by pushing the aggressor was suspended while the aggressor whose grandfather was a large donor, went unpunished.
 In another, a teacher admonished the victim for telling their parents instead of coming to her even though the victim has complained several times previously.

 Add to that, the so called “rites of passage” pre-teens and teenagers are often subjected to, both in single sex and co-educational schools.
 It happens regardless of gender and most of it, goes hand in hand with the need to be popular, the need to feel accepted, the desperate yearning to be in the “cool kids clique”.
 It doesn’t help that the majority of the time, the unstated comparison of wealth, the size of a house, the line of Ferrari’s or the lack thereof outside some of the local schools see parents vying with each other outside school gates too.
 The “harmless” bullying that starts young looms larger as the child grows if it goes unchecked.
 Bullying, bias, harassment and assault are all interconnected in one infinite circle.